Duke Johnson: Pre-draft

-On December 28, 2014, Johnson announced his decision to forgo his remaining eligibility and enter the 2015 NFL draft.
 Johnson attended the NFL Scouting Combine in Indianapolis and performed a few combine drills before sustaining a hamstring injury.
 Due to his injury, Johnson skipped the three-cone drill and short shuttle and voluntarily chose to skip the bench press.
 On April 1, 2015, he participated at Miami's pro day and chose to perform the majority of combine drills, but elected to skip the broad jump.
 Johnson improved his 40-yard dash (4.51s), 20-yard dash (2.57s), 10-yard dash (1.58s), and vertical jump (35") and also completed the bench press (18), short shuttle (4.16s), and three-cone drill (6.88s).
 Scouts and team representatives from all 32 NFL teams attended Miami's pro day, including head coaches Mike Tomlin Pittsburgh Steelers, Todd Bowles New York Jets, and Sean Payton New Orleans Saints.

 Johnson also attended private workouts and visits with the New York Giants and Atlanta Falcons.
-At the conclusion of the pre-draft process, he was projected to be a second round pick by NFL draft experts and scouts.
+At the conclusion of the pre-draft process, he was projected to be a second-round pick by NFL draft experts and scouts.
 Johnson was ranked as the fourth best running back prospect in the draft by DraftScout.com and NFL analyst Mike Mayock, was ranked the fifth best running back by Sports Illustrated and Scouts Inc., and was ranked the seventh best running back by NFL analyst Charles Davis.